Nrreddy86/RandomUsers/README.md

 ## RandomUser App

 This is an Android RandomUsers application built using Android Jetpack Compose.
-The app follows the MVVM (Model-View-ViewModel) architecture and has a minimum supported Android version of Android 10.
+The app follows the MVVM (Model-View-ViewModel) architecture with Hilt libary and has a minimum supported Android version of Android 10.

 ## Screenshots